ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 the Mail Receiver's users to have their subscriptions to that mailing list canceled by the list software's automated handling of such rejections - it looks to the list manager as though the recipient's email address is no longer working, so the address is automatically unsubscribed.
+An example of this scenario, albeit with DKIM Author Domain Signing Practices (ADSP) rather than DMARC, can be found in [@!RFC6377, section 5.2].

 > It is therefore critical that Mail Receivers **MUST NOT** reject
 > incoming messages solely on the basis of a "p=reject" policy by